-The OSRTC claim form can be obtained by calling the Ministry of Finance at the telephone numbers on page 3 of this guide or by downloading the form from our website ontario.ca/finance.
+The OSRTC claim form can be obtained by calling the ministry at the telephone numbers on page 3 of this guide or by downloading the form from our website ontario.ca/finance.

-For additional information, please contact the Ontario Media Corporation at 416-314-6858.
+For additional information, please contact the Ontario Media Development Corporation at 416-314-6858.